irajyus/nacelle-ingest-worker/README.md

 # Nacelle Ingest Worker Example

-This repo is an example cloudflare worker showcasing how to fetch product data from one source and push it into Nacelle's index.
+This repo is an example cloudflare worker showcasing how to fetch product data from one source and push it into Nacelle's index with a scheduled cron trigger.

 ## Installation